rocky-linux/documentation/docs/guides/network/basic_network_configuration.md

     [user@server ~]$ sudo nmcli connection modify enp1s0 ipv4.method manual
     ```

-    !!!tip "When does the connection get updated?"
+    !!! tip "When does the connection get updated?"

         `nmcli connection modify` will not modify the *runtime* configuration, but update the `/etc/sysconfig/network-scripts` configuration files with the appropriate values based on what you have told `nmcli` to configure.